conplementAG/cops-controller/README.md

 ## Development

-For developing, we use Visual Studio Code and Azure Dev Spaces (running inside our CoreOps clusters).
+For developing, we use Visual Studio Code and Telepresence (intercepting cluster workload and redirect traffic to local service).

 1. Create / update your cops cluster to the latest state.
 Metacontroller, which is required for this controller to work, is delivered out of the box.

-2. Install / setup Azure DevSpaces on your cluster, incl. your DevSpace
+2. Install / setup telepresence in your cluster

-`az aks use-dev-spaces -g ... -n ... --space space_name`

-If the command above fails (like to linux), then you can use the `azds controller create -tn ... -n ... -g ...` command instead.

-Install the Azure DevSpaces CLI and run:
-`azds space select --name your_space_name`
+`telepresence helm install` to install telepresence `telepresence intercept cops-controller -n coreops-cops-controller --port 5000:80` intercept the cops-controller service

+Make sure you are running a version of cops-controller locally listing to port 5000 ( see 5. )

 3. Deploy the custom resource definitions `kubectl apply -f deployment/crds`